mmiv-center/FionaDocs/source/EndUser/faq.rst

 Do you change the data in any way?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes.
 With input from the project we attempt to anonymize all data forwarded into the project space.
 This includes changes to the meta-data section and changes to burned in image information of some of the incoming data (secondary captures).
-These data processing steps are implemented to ensure an anonymization of the data with respect to the Steve system and a pseudonymization of the data towards the project as they may retain a coupling list.
+These data processing steps are implemented to ensure an anonymization of the data with respect to the Fiona system and a pseudonymization of the data towards the project as they may retain a coupling list.

 Why are all the study dates wrong?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^